wp-plugins/the-events-calendar-shortcode/readme.txt

 Example shortcode to show next 8 events in the category festival in ASC order with date showing [ecs-list-events cat='festival' limit='8']

 = Donations: =
-Yes, I appreciate all donations, no matter the size.
-Further development of this plugin is not contingent on donations, but they are always a nice incentive.
+I appreciate all donations, no matter the size.
+Further development of this plugin is not contingent on donations, but they are a nice incentive.
+To donate click on the donation to this plugin button in the sidebar below the Authors.

 = Shortcode Options: =
 * Basic shortcode: [ecs-list-events]